rachdonhabibi/ensias-alumni-scraper/README.md

 ---

+## Notebook Analysis and Explanation

+This notebook is divided into several sections, each serving a specific purpose in the process of scraping, cleaning, and saving LinkedIn alumni data.
+Below is an explanation of each part:

+---

+### **1. Setup Environment and Dependencies**
+This section installs and imports the required libraries for web scraping, HTML parsing, and data manipulation.
+Key libraries include:
+- `selenium` for browser automation.
+- `webdriver-manager` for managing the WebDriver setup.
+- `beautifulsoup4` and `lxml` for parsing HTML content.
+- `pandas` and `numpy` for data manipulation.

+---

+### **2. Configure LinkedIn Login**
+This section automates the login process to LinkedIn using Selenium.
+It initializes the Chrome WebDriver, navigates to the LinkedIn login page, and enters the credentials to log in.
+This step is essential for accessing alumni profiles, as LinkedIn requires authentication.

+---

+### **3. Retrieve Alumni Profiles**
+The notebook navigates to the ENSIAS alumni page and loads profiles by scrolling and clicking the "Show more results" button.
+Selenium is used to automate scrolling and interacting with dynamic content.
+This ensures that a sufficient number of profiles are loaded for scraping.

+---

+### **4. Extract Profile Links**
+Using BeautifulSoup, this section extracts LinkedIn profile URLs from the alumni page.
+It filters out irrelevant links (e.g., school or company profiles) and creates a list of unique URLs.
+These URLs are the starting point for scraping individual profiles.

+---

+### **5. Clean and Process Links**
+The extracted URLs are normalized by removing query parameters and adding the `https://` prefix.
+The notebook limits the number of profiles to 200 for practicality, ensuring efficient processing.

+---

+### **6. Scrape Individual Profiles**
+This section extracts detailed information from each LinkedIn profile, including:
+- **Name**: Extracted from the profile title or heading.
+- **Location**: Extracted from the profile summary section.
+- **Graduation Year**: Extracted from the education section.
+- **Position and Company**: Extracted from the experience section.
+The notebook handles dynamic content loading and navigates to specific sections of the profile to retrieve the required data.

+---

+### **7. Save the Collected Data**
+The scraped data is saved into a CSV file using pandas.
+This file (`ensias_alumni_profiles.csv`) contains all the collected alumni data and serves as the foundation for further enrichment and visualization.

+---

+### **Summary**
+This notebook automates the process of scraping LinkedIn profiles, extracting key data points, and saving the results for further analysis.
+It combines Selenium for browser automation and BeautifulSoup for HTML parsing, making it a powerful tool for data collection.
+The final output is a CSV file that can be enriched and visualized using tools like Power BI.

+---

+---
 ## Data Cleaning and Enrichment

 After running the notebook, you will obtain a CSV file containing the scraped alumni data.